causal-agent/programble.github.io/resume.md

 ---

 I'm interested in
-learning more systems programming and really getting into the details of things.
+learning the intricate details of systems and building well-crafted tools.
-I have a passion for
-well-crafted tools
-and making computers suck less.
+I want to make software that works.

 Here are some of the technologies
 I've enjoyed working with:

+- C, make, mdoc, zlib, curses
-- Rust, C, x86 assembly, Ruby, TypeScript/JavaScript
+- Rust, Protobuf, American Fuzzy Lop
-- PostgreSQL, SQLite, Redis
+- Ruby, TypeScript/JavaScript, PostgreSQL, SQLite
-- FreeBSD, macOS, Arch Linux
+- FreeBSD, NetBSD, macOS, Arch Linux
-- Protobuf, American Fuzzy Lop, ncurses, zlib

-I write a lot of code
+I write code
 because I enjoy solving problems and learning how to do things myself.
-I've made web API clients,
+I've worked on web API clients, stylesheets, development tools, data structures, hobby operating systems and creative projects.
-stylesheets,
-development tools,
-data structure libraries,
-hobby operating systems,
-and too many Befunge interpreters.
+For some time
-I try to help out
+I helped out
-in Rust IRC channels
+in Rust IRC channels,
-and sometimes write
+which was helpful for my own learning.
+I also try to write
+about new things I've learned
-for my technical blog.
+on my technical blog.
-My posts have even been on Hacker News twice, so you could say I'm kind of a big deal.

 #### Funemployed at home, August 2017 –

 Away from work,
-I tried to focus on creativity.
+I tried to focus on creativity and communication.
-I created a public, collaborative ASCII art SSH service using memory-mapped files, local sockets and ncurses.
+I created a public collaborative ASCII art project as an SSH service using memory-mapped files, local sockets and curses.
-I wrote an interactive graphics data explorer with framebuffer, X11 and Cocoa interfaces.
-Along with that,
+I started a terminal IRC client, also available over SSH, where I focused on improved UX.
-I wrote a PNG encoder
-and used bugs in my own code
-to create interesting images.
+I wrote a PNG encoder and optimizer, and used bugs in my code to create visually interesting "glitch" images.
+I designed my own terminal colour scheme and programmed a bitmap font editor.

 #### Software developer at Hopper, May 2017 – August 2017

-I learned a little
+I learned a little bit of
 Scala,
 HBase
 and Elasticsearch.
-I couldn't stay long
+I didn't stay long
-due to burnout
+due to lasting
-from my previous job.
+negative mental health effects of my previous job.

 #### Software developer at AdGear, October 2015 – April 2017